ivogeorg/jitt/design-spike-1.md

 2. I want to have alerts about the per-class deadlines for _warmup questions_.
 3. I want to be able to edit my answers before the corresponding deadline.
 4. I want to have the questions sent to me over email and apps that I use (e.g. Teams, FB Messenger).

+## 9. Technical details

+A web application with Node.js, React, supported initially by a relational database (TBD).

+### Questions

+1. What about mobile?
+2.